openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 The purpose of ID_CRED_PSK is to facilitate retrieval of the correct PSK.
 It is RECOMMENDED that ID_CRED_PSK uniquely identifies the corresponding CRED_PSK, since ambiguity may require the recipient to try multiple keys.

-If ID_CRED_PSK consists of a single 'kid' parameter, the compact encoding defined in {{Section 3.5.3.2 of RFC9528}}, applies.
-For example, { 4 : h'0f' } may be compactly encoded in the plaintext as the byte string h'0f'.

 ### CRED_PSK

 CRED_PSK is an authentication credential that identifies and encapsulates the PSK.
 It substitutes the public-key based credentials CRED_I and CRED_R defined in {{RFC9528}}.